 Next up, it’s time to Flip It!
 This place value game is similar to the dice game Yahtzee.
 Students try to fill in a 2-digit number next to every place value clue on their score sheet.
 The player who has filled in the most numbers on their score sheet at the end of the game is the winner.

-In this game, students consolidate their understanding of place value to hundreds.
+In this game, students review their understanding of place value to hundreds.

 We’ve started with just two digits here, but if your students are ready for more of a challenge with larger numbers, try:

 - 3-Digit Place Value Card Game – Flip It!